GoogleContainerTools/kpt-functions-sdk/docs/user_guide.md

 npm test
 ```

-### Running a kpt function during development
+### Running a KPT function during development

-You can run a kpt function on an existing directory of YAML configs.
+You can run a KPT function on an existing directory of YAML configs.

 The general form is: